-After students are accepted by the college, they can go to go.ocean. edu/test to schedule to take the College Placement Test.
-Appointments are preferred but walk-in testing is also available.
+After students are accepted by the college, they can the College Placement Test.
+Walk-in testing is available, but appointments are preferred.
+To schedule an appointment, visit the test registration website at go.ocean.edu/test.
 Please see the Testing Center webpage for hours of operation.
 This test should be taken as soon as possible, since a delay in testing could result in a delay in the scheduling of courses.
 Also, early testing may enable students to complete developmental courses during the summer terms.

-Students may challenge (retake) the Placement Test only once, and must do so before beginning any developmental courses.
+Students are permitted to retest as many times as desired, but must wait at least four (4) days between tests for recommended brushup and practice.
+Retesting must be completed before beginning any developmental courses.
 Placement Test scores are valid for three years.
 For additional information and practice sites, visit the Testing Center on the OCC website at www.ocean.edu; search for "Placement Test".